ebbba-org/ansible-role-bigbluebutton/README.md

 > [!note]
 Ansible deployments are best suited for large cluster deployments with may BBB nodes or complex configurations.
 If you just want to install vanilla BBB on a single server, we recommend to follow the [official install instructions](https://docs.bigbluebutton.org/administration/install/) instead.

 ### Role compatibility with BigBlueButton releases

-For this role we try our best to support the most recent patch-level of each BigBlueButton releases currently supported by upstream.
+For this role we try our best to support the most recent patch-level of each BigBlueButton release currently supported by upstream.
 Here is a quick overview:

 * The `main` branch usually targets the *next* BigBlueButton release.
 Use this for testing new release candidates or working on future versions of this role.
 * The `bbb/X.Y` branches target a specific BigBlueButton release (e.g. `3.0`) and will install the latest patch release by default.
 Use these to keep up with new patches, features and workarounds.
 * Tags like `vX.Y.Z`  mark a version of this role that was tested against a specific BigBlueButton patch-release and published to ansible galaxy.
 We only do this if we had enough time to test and the role actually changed since the last published release, so releases may be skipped and delayed.
-We currently recommend to watch the branches instead.
+We currently recommend watching the branches instead.

 > [!warning]
 BigBlueButton does not follow [SemVer](https://semver.org/) and sometimes intoduces breaking changes in minor releases or even patch releases.
-The only way to be sure everything still works is to actually test it, especially if you run configurations that are not really tested by upstream.
+The only way to be sure everything still works is to actually test it, especially if you run configurations that are not properly tested by upstream.
 Be prepared, run your own test environment and test each release (including patch releases) before upgrading your production environment.
 Downgrading to a previous release is usually not possible without extra steps.

 ### Upgrading from previous releases